AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 1. Scroll down to the `#region NotesInkToolbar` and expand the **M2_SaveUndo** snippet in the region.

-1. Locate and review the **The NotesSaveButton_Click** method which sets the **NotesAreInk** property on the Sight to true and saves the ink strokes in a storage file.
+1. Locate and review the **NotesSaveButton_Click** method which sets the **NotesAreInk** property on the Sight to true and saves the ink strokes in a storage file.

 1. Locate and review the **NotesUndoButton_Click** method  which clears all strokes, sets **NotesAreInk** and **IsNotesInking** to false, and returns to the text input method for Notes.